Van der Waals Forces

 2. Dipole-dipole Interactions

-The dipole-dipole interactions arise because of the electric polarization induced particles due to the presence of other particles.
+The dipole-dipole interactions or dipole-dipole forces arise because of the electric polarization induced particles due to the presence of other particles.
 They are similar to London Dispersion forces, but they occur in molecules that have a permanent dipole.
 Here, the negative end of a polar molecule attracts the positive end of another polar molecule.
 This attraction between these two molecules is known as the dipole-dipole force.

 Hydrogen bonding is a particular type of dipole-dipole interaction.